 Junior Theory Requirement

 All majors concentrating in Creative Writing are required to take ENGL 3045 THEORY FOR ENGLISH MAJORS or ENGL 3000/COLI 3000 THEORY OF COMPARATIVE LITERATURE.
-Usually taken during the junior year, theses courses introduce the English major to debates in literary and critical theory.
+Usually taken during the junior year, these courses introduce the English major to debates in literary and critical theory.
 The goal of these courses is to reflect on reading strategies, textual practices, and language itself.
 Students will engage with a range of critical, theoretical, and social issues shaping the field of literary studies today.

 Historical Distribution Requirement

 At least two courses must be designated in a historical period before 1800.
-These courses are listed under the requirements for the English Major.
 While the English curriculum grants students considerable freedom to pursue their individual interests, the department urges majors to consult regularly with their advisors in selecting their electives in order to ensure historical diversity in their course of study.

 Literature Elective Requirement